Dragon kiln: Characteristics

 The kilns allowed large quantities of pottery to be fired at high temperatures, but the firing was not usually even across the length of the kiln, which often produced different effects on pieces at different levels.
 Very often the higher chambers produced the better pieces, as they heated up more slowly.
 As one example, the wide range of colours seen in Chinese celadon wares such as Yue ware and Longquan celadon is largely explained by variations in firing conditions.
+If the pieces are heated too high, instead of the desired celadon color, the pieces will turn brown.
 Variations in the shades of white porcelains between and within the northern Ding ware and the southern Qingbai were also the result of the fuel used.
 Some of the most advanced chambered kilns were built to fire Dehua porcelain, where precise control of high temperatures was essential.
 The dragon kiln form was copied in Korea, from sometime between 100 and 300 CE, and much later in Japan in various types of climbing anagama kilns, and elsewhere in East Asia.

 The large quantities fired were not unique to Asian pottery; the largest kilns making ancient Roman pottery, of a totally different form, could fire up to 40,000 pieces at a time.